loosewheel/lwcomputers/readme.txt

 Maximum clipboard content length (int)
 	The maximum length of a string for clipboard item.
 	Default: 64000
-*	When dropped, the contents of a clipboard is trimmed to the first 12000 bytes.
-Any greater causes the server to crash.

 The year the in-game calendar begins (int)
 	Computer time values are relative to the beginning of the given year.